A MESSAGE FROM WINCHESTER CATHEDRAL

 Anointing and laying on of hands

 Since ancient times, human touch has played an important part in religious worship, symbolising both comfort and healing.
 Once a month, you can join us to be anointed for healing or experience the laying on of hands.
+This is currently suspended.

 Find out more